 • View attack details

-• Manage attack events
+• Manage attacks

-A rule template named AutoTemplate is created and a whitelist rule is created for the template.
+A rule template named AutoTemplate is created, and a whitelist rule is created for the template.
 The origin of the whitelist rule is Custom.
 For more information, see Configure whitelist rules to allow specific requests.

 IP address blacklist, custom rule, scan protection, HTTP flood protection, and region blacklist modules

-On the Security Reports page, you can view the protection details on the IP Address Blacklist, Custom Rule, Scan Protection, HTTP Flood Protection, or Region Blacklist tab.
+On the Security Reports page, you can view protection details on the IP Address Blacklist, Custom Rule, Scan Protection, HTTP Flood Protection, or Region Blacklist tab.

-SectionDescriptionSupported operation
+Supported operation

-Protection OverviewDisplays the trends of Total QPS, Alerts, and Blocked Requests of a protected object within a specific time range in a line chart.
+Displays the trends of Total QPS, Alerts, and Blocked Requests for a protected object within a specific time range in a line chart.
 Total QPS indicates the total number of requests that are received by a protected object.
 Alerts indicates the number of requests that match protection rules in Monitor mode.
 Blocked Requests indicates the number of requests that are blocked by protection rules.
-Move the pointer over a point in the line chart to view the data at a specific point in time.

-Top 10 RulesDisplays the information about the top 10 protection rules that are most frequently matched in a specific time range.
+Displays information about the top 10 protection rules that are most frequently matched in a specific time range.
 The information includes Rule Name/ID, Protected Objects, and Hits.
-The rules are listed in descending order by the number of matches.
-Click the Copy icon in the Rule Name/ID column to copy the name or ID of a rule.
+The rules are listed in descending order of the number of matches.

-Protection DetailsDisplays the statistics of the protection details of the protection module in a specific time range.
+Displays the protection statistics on the protection module within a specific time range.

 Click the Top 10 Protected Objects or Top 10 IP Addresses tab to view the data.